LigateProject/Computer-Aided-Drug-Design-workflow-HyperQueue/README.md

 There is a bunch of external dependencies required to run the workflow.
 They can be installed in two ways, with a Dockerfile or natively on the target system.

+Before installing the dependencies, you have to download `AmbertTools23.tar.bz` from https://ambermd.org/GetAmber.php (registration is required to download it), and put it into the `deps` directory.

 ### Docker installation
 Install Docker and run:
 ```bash